ngs-docs/angus/bash_automation.md

 </div>
 </blockquote>

 Lastly, let's add on read quantification with Salmon like we did [here](salmon-quant.md#index-the-yeast-transcriptome).
-We only need to run the indexing command once, and then we can put a for loop to run the quantification command on our quality trimmed fastq files just like the one used [here](salmon-quant.md#run-salmon-on-all-the-samples):
+We only need to run the indexing command once, and then we can put a for loop to run the quantification command on our quality trimmed fastq files just like the one used [here](salmon-quant.md#run-salmon-on-all-the-samples).
+And then let's add a message at the end for our future selves:

 ```bash
 echo "Running FastQC..."